RTIInternational/post-event/README.md

 # teehr-post-event
 A collection of modules and notebooks to facilitate interactive, visual evaluation of hydrologic forecasts for individual flood events.

-Installation instructions for three different ways of working with the post-event notebooks are described:  1) working remotely on the TEEHR Hub (AWS) 2) working locally within a python virtual environment  3) working locally in a Docker container
+Installation instructions for three different ways of working with the post-event notebooks are described:  1) working remotely in the TEEHR Hub 2) working locally within a python virtual environment  3) working locally in a Docker container

 ## 1) Working remotely on the TEEHR Hub